1)

 One of my projects for this week is to start getting rid of the excess.
 There are many things in my home which have outgrown their usefulness, and are simply taking up space at this point: My son's old clothes and shoes, certain kitchen items which never actually get used, etc.

-over-indulging or eating the wrong food.
+This has been a good exercise for me, finding ways to reward myself that do not involve over-indulging or eating the wrong food.
 The best part is that rather than feeling remorseful afterward, I feel enlivened and excited about the future.